 Though the state of Texas does not require a general business license from LLC owners, you still need registrations or authorizations for specific business activities in Texas.

-To successfully operate your LLC in Texas, you must acquire specific certification, permits, and licenses to comply with federal, state, and local government regulations.
+To successfully operate your LLC in Texas, you must acquire specific certifications, permits, and licenses to comply with federal, state, and local government regulations.

-For instance, to operate a pest control business, you need to acquire a license from the department of agriculture and fulfill the state’s certification requirement, etc.
+For instance, to operate a pest control business, you need to acquire a license from the department of agriculture and fulfill the state’s certification requirements, etc.

 Get Specific License or Permit in Texas